 Can You Paint Over Mold?
 What To Do Before Painting

 When you notice a dark spot from mold or mildew slowly growing over time on your wall or ceiling, your first instinct may be to paint over it.
-But does painting over mold eliminate mold?
+But can you paint over mold?
+Does painting over mold eliminate mold?
 Not exactly.

-VanDerKolk Painting will walk you through what to do if you see mold growing on your walls and how to properly paint the area in a safe and effective method.
+In this guide, we’ll walk you through what to do if you see mold on your walls and how to safely and effectively paint the area.

 Does Painting Over Mold Get Rid of Mold?